 Factual or expert witnesses appointed by the parties may, instead of giving oral evidence before the court, give sworn depositions before a judge of a piece, a notary public or, if outside Greece, before a Greek consular authority.
-The opponent must be summoned to such depositions before two working days or eight full days respectively provided they are given within or outside Greece as above (article 270 of GCCP) and he is entitled to obtain a copy prior to trial.
-There are restrictions to the number of sworn depositions.
+The opponent must be summoned to such depositions before two working days and he is entitled to obtain a copy prior to trial.
+There are restrictions to the number of sworn depositions (articles 421-424 of GCCP).